nlanson/Yomi/README.md

 The Database, API and Web App are all currently under early stages of development.

 API is Rest with ExpressJS.\
-DB is Non-SQL.\
+DB is Non-SQL JSON Based.\
 WebApp is Angular.

-Contributions Welcome.
+Contributions Welcome.\
+Please have a look at todo.md for development status